corp-por/docs/content/Setup/logs.md

 weight: 50
 ---

 ServX logs can be found in the `rundir/logs` folder.
+The name of the logs will depend on the Axiom being used.
+Here Stones is used as an example.

 ---